 Finally, register the driver with iODBC using the myodbc-installer tool that was included in the package:

 shell> myodbc-installer -a -d -n "MySQL ODBC 8.0 Driver" -t "Driver=/usr/local/lib/libmyodbc8w.so"

 shell> myodbc-installer -a -d -n "MySQL ODBC 5.3 Driver" -t "Driver=/usr/local/lib/libmyodbc5w.so"

 To install using the a compressed disk image

-For Connector/ODBC 5.3.7 and later, iODBC 3.52.12 or later must be installed on the macOS system before you can install Connector/ODBC using a compressed disk image.
-See the discussion above on iODBC.
+iODBC 3.52.12 or later must be installed on the macOS system before you can install Connector/ODBC using a compressed disk image.
+See Section 4.3, “Installing Connector/ODBC on macOS”.

 Download the disk image.

 Double click the disk image to open it.
 You see the Connector/ODBC installer inside.